 Anastasios Nyfadopoulos

 Anastasios focuses on humanity, how it is shaped, how it may change and evolve.
 With the healing process of collective trauma being the overarching theme in his work, he interconnects performance, poems and sculpture.
-His material research explores basalt fibre, mycelium, plant-based resin, brass and copper.
-Levi-Strauss’ analysis of how healing can be experienced through myth alongside Aristotle’s concept of catharsis inform his thinking on how visual arts can assist in alleviating societal pain.
+His material research explores basalt fiber, carbon fiber, mycelium and plant-based resin.

 Selected Exhibitions